Thinking about employing a nanny?Are you put off either by the cost, or the possible lack of social contact that your child would have?

 Nanny sharing is an arrangement whereby a nanny is employed by more than one family to care for the children in each family.
-Nanny shares can work in a number of ways.
+Flexible nanny shares can work in a number of ways.
 For example:

 The decision about how the time is arranged will partly depend on how many children need looking after.
 The smaller the number of children both families have, the easier to look after them all at the same time.
 As the families grow larger it may be more difficult to manage.